nlieurance/User-Manual/howiwork.md

 ## Values I bring
 Here's what partners, peers, and managers can expect from me.

-- Autonomy: I work well with little to no direction.
+- **Autonomy**: I work well with little to no direction.
 I find ways to get things done.
-- Flexibility: Got an approach that differs from mine?
+- **Flexibility**: Got an approach that differs from mine?
 Want to explore options?
 Sounds great!
+- **Preparation**: I show up to meetings and 1:1s with ideas and questions.
-- Recognition: I'll tell everybody about your great ideas and your wins.
+- **Recognition**: I'll tell everybody about your great ideas and your wins.
-- Responsiveness: You're going to hear back from me right away.
+- **Responsiveness**: You're going to hear back from me right away.
-- Support: Need help getting something done?
-Want ideas about how to approach something?
+- **Support**: Need help with something?
+Want some ideas?
 Just need to chat?
 I have your back.